 - B.S.N., Pre RN Option (Traditional prelicensure BSN)

-- B.S.N., Post RN Option (RN-BSN completion for students who already have an RN license and an Associate Degree in Nursing and wish to complete a bachelor's degree in nursing)
+- B.S.N., Post RN Option Available Online Only (RN-BSN completion for students who already have an RN license and an Associate Degree in Nursing and wish to complete a bachelor's degree in nursing)

 - B.S.N., Second Degree Option (For students who have a bachelor's degree in another field and wish to pursue a program of study for nursing).
 EKU routinely admits students from all of the branches of military service who are participating in the Nurse Enlisted Commissioning Programs.

 Who Would be Interested in Bachelor of Science in Nursing?

 - Want a rewarding and challenging program leading to a rewarding and challenging career

 - Wish to make a difference in health care for individuals and populations